Sustainability & Accessibility

 • Rainwater used when possible

-• To protect the fragile wetland ecosystem, wastewater is pumped 900 metres from
+• To protect the fragile wetland ecosystem, wastewater is pumped 900 metres from the site and processed by Council treatment works.
+The pumping system is protected by no-flow and level alarms.

 • Biodegradable cleaning agents are used.